alfonsof/azure-java-examples/azureblobstoragecreate/README.md

   EndpointSuffix=core.windows.net
   ```

-  You only need to edit the file "app.properties" and change the values of:
+  You only need to edit the file `app.properties` and change the values of:

     * `<ACCOUNT_NAME>` by the account name of your storage account.
     * `<ACCOUNT_KEY>` by the account key of your storage account.